 France World Cup Betting Odds

-| World Cup 2026 MatchesSaturday 4th July 2026 | ||||
+| ICC Cricket World Cup Challenge League MatchesTuesday 18th August 2026 | ||||

-22:00 | All Markets | |||
+07:00 | All Markets | |||

 France to Win the World Cup Odds

 After finishing as the runners up in 2022 and winning the World Cup in 2018, France will once again come into this summer as one of the top favourites.
-With two finals in a row under their belts and a blend of flair, experience and depth, Didier Deschamps’ side will be expected to reach the later stages as the minimum requirement.
+With two finals in a row under their belts and a blend of flair, experience and depth, Deschamps’ side will be expected to reach the later stages as the minimum requirement.

 With a vast amount of international football experience in their ranks, coupled with France’s proven track record of putting together deeps runs in tournaments, you’ll see these factors reflected in the bookmakers’ price when backing France to win the 2026 World Cup.